Rocks Unit

 sedimentary rock.

-to your health or that are used to make life more convenient.
-How
+essential to your health or that are used to make life more

-be found in the same conglomerate.
-How would the granite and
+could both be found in the same conglomerate.
+How would